-The first step in determining if OCD can lead to hair loss is to understand what OCD is and the impact it can have on your life.
+The first step in determining if OCD can lead to a person experiencing hair loss is to understand exactly what OCD is and the impact it can have on daily life.

-OCD is short for Obsessive-Compulsive Disorder.
-It’s an anxiety disorder that is known to cause fear, worry and unease due to intrusive thoughts.
-A person suffering from OCD performs repetitive behaviors in the hope of relieving the anxiety regardless of the effect it has on their personal and professional lives.
+OCD is short for Obsessive-Compulsive Disorder and it is an anxiety disorder known to cause fear, worry and unease due to intrusive thoughts.
+A person that is suffering from OCD performs repetitive behaviors in the hope of relieving the cause of the anxiety.
+The repetition of the actions happens regardless of the effect it has on their personal and/or professional lives.

 Are There Other Forms of OCD?

-Another form of OCD that is damaging to hair is Dermatillomania.
-This condition is also known as skin-picking disorder.
-Those who suffer from this disease commonly pick at the skin on their face, scalp, arms and neck.
-While picking at the hairs on the scalp doesn’t target hair follicles, they can become permanently damaged thanks to the repetitive scalp picking.
-The constant picking can make the skin sensitive and also causes it to lose its ability to heal properly.
-Sometimes the hair is pulled out of the scalp by the act of scalp picking causing open sores.
-Picking at the scab caused by the sore can lead to further permanent damage.
+Another form of OCD that is damaging to the hair is dermatillomania which is a condition that is also commonly known as skin-picking disorder.
+People who suffer from this disease commonly pick at the skin on their face, scalp, arms and neck.
+While picking at the hairs on the scalp doesn’t specifically target the hair follicles in that area, they can become permanently damaged thanks to the action of repetitive scalp picking.
+The constant picking can make the skin sensitive and also cause it to lose its ability to heal properly.
+The hair can sometimes be pulled out of the scalp by the act of scalp picking causing open sores on the scalp.
+Picking at the scabs caused by the sores can lead to further permanent damage.

-Skin picking is part of a group of disorders that falls under the heading of Body-Focused Repetitive Behavior (BFRB).
-It can often be confused with the hair-pulling disorder known as trichotillomania.
+Skin picking is part of a group of disorders that fall under the heading of Body-Focused Repetitive Behavior (BFRB).
+It can often be confused with the hair-pulling disorder described above that is known as trichotillomania.
 The main difference between the two is this:

-- Scalp-Picking is when a person wants to pick at the skin on the scalp
+- Scalp picking is when a person wants to constantly pick at the skin on the scalp

-It’s also important to remember that skin picking can be caused by a dermatological disorder or an autoimmune problem.
-A clear diagnosis is vital to proper treatment of the condition.
+It is also important to remember that skin picking might be caused by a dermatological disorder or an autoimmune condition, In other words, skin picking might not simply be the result of a psychological condition.
+A clear diagnosis is vital to determining a proper treatment plan of the condition.